madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 comments: false
 ---

-I have now had a couple of days of.
-It has been Christmas and New Year.
+I have been of a couple of days over the Christmas and New Year.
-But now it is time to start again and look at another language.
-Today I chose Coq.
-And I decided to look at proving some properties about programs.
+But now it is time to start my [100 days of Fibonacci](http://buchi.dk/blog/100-days-of-fibonacci-overview/) project again.

+Today I chose Coq and I decided to look at proving properties about programs.
 The key idea in this post is to prove that two different implementations of the Fibonacci function indeed are equivalent.
 Concretely I have chosen the direct recursive and the accumulated recursive implementations as the subjects.

 These implementations are the same as in [the first article](/blog/100-days-of-fibonacci-day-0-haskell/).